bancodobrasil/api-mtls-sidecar-proxy/README.md

 ## Quick Start

-To quickly take a look at this running, bring up this docker-compose:
+To quickly take a look at this running, download the test certificates located at the [examples/sidecar/server-certs](/examples/sidecar/server-certs) folder and bring up this docker-compose:

 ```yml
 version: "3.7"